Imrishav2/project-tracker/README.md

 - **Better Performance**: Optimized components and reduced bundle size
 - **Mobile Responsiveness**: Works seamlessly on all device sizes
 - **User-Friendly Messaging**: Clear instructions and feedback throughout the application
+- **Multiple Screenshot Support**: Users can upload multiple screenshots and view them in a carousel

 ### Backend Features
 - **Folder Upload Support**: Users can upload entire project folders as ZIP files